MaterializeInc/mz-hack-day-2022/sample_project/README.md

 ### Check the source data

-To tap into and manage Redpanda, you can use their neat [rpk](https://docs.redpanda.com/docs/reference/rpk-commands/) CLI.
+To tap into and manage Redpanda, you can use their handy [rpk](https://docs.redpanda.com/docs/reference/rpk-commands/) CLI.
 For example, to check that the topic has been created, run:

 ```bash
 docker-compose exec redpanda rpk topic list